karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 ## Introduction

-The WebURL package comes with a number of APIs to support using `WebURL` with Foundation:
+The WebURL package comes with a number of APIs to support using `WebURL` values with Foundation:

 1. Conversion initializers.